nuprl/website/blog/_src/posts/2019-04-07-forgetful-and-heedful-contracts.md

  implementations of contracts that attach a bounded number of wrappers to any value.
-Michael Greenberg is one of these researchers, and _eidetic_, _forgetful_, and _heedful_ are his names for three new implementations.
+Michael Greenberg is one of these researchers, and _eidetic_, _forgetful_, and _heedful_ are his names for three implementations.

 (Although the goal of this post is to promote _forgetful_ and _heedful_, we will review all three.)